mtlynch/mtlynch.io/_posts/2017-10-12-human-code-reviews-1.md

 Automation benefits the author as well.
 It allows them to discover careless mistakes in seconds instead of hours.
 The instant feedback makes it easier to learn from and cheaper to fix because the author still has the relevant context in their head.
 Plus, if they have to hear about a dumb mistake they made, it's much easier on their ego if they hear it from a computer instead of from you.

-Work with your team to build these automated checks directly into the code review workflow (e.g. [pre-commit hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) in Git or [webhooks](https://developer.github.com/webhooks/) in Github).
-If authors are expected to run these checks manually, you lose most of the benefit of having them.
+Work with your team to build these automated checks directly into the code review workflow (e.g., [pre-commit hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) in Git or [webhooks](https://developer.github.com/webhooks/) in Github).
+If the review process requires the author to run these checks manually, you forfeit most of the benefit.
 The author will invariably forget on occasion which forces you to continue reviewing for the simple issues that automation is meant to handle instead.

 ## Settle style arguments with a style guide